 Switch to white plastic, which is recyclable.
 It’ll have a huge long-term effect on the environment.

-As an aside, some companies produce clear garbage bags now, and if you need incentive to stop buying so much stuff, like in tip five?
-Just try using these for a couple weeks.
+As an aside, some companies produce clear garbage bags now, and if you need incentive to stop buying so much stuff, just try using these for a couple weeks.
 I guarantee, when you see how much trash you’re generating, it’s going to make you want to cut back!

 8. Make Some Repairs